 The first BCU PGR Studio conference brought together an eclectic and fascinating series of lectures and workshops from across ADM.
+How to Play Knowledge? invited PhD students in the Arts, Design & Media to articulate and also play knowledge in their research, through the different forms and modalities it may take.
 The creative nature of the presentations aptly reflected the theme of the conference, proving that conference papers do not need to follow traditional expectations in the presentation of research.

 One of the highlights was definitely Nikki Pugh’s urban creatures, some of which enjoyed being moved around the room and, at one stage, serenaded by the dulcet tones of Ed.
 Pete Ashton brought the obscura to life during a discussion of his on-going project in and around Birmingham.
 The postgraduate presentations demonstrated the wide variety and wealth of the student research being undertaken in ADM, ranging from traditional Igbo storytelling to demonstrations of artistic method and practice.